Skip Navigation

 We are committed to ensuring a smooth and successful transition for all individuals affected by these changes.
 Our goal is to create a positive and nurturing educational experience that benefits each student and strengthens our school community as a whole.

 If you have any questions or concerns about how these changes will impact your child or any other aspect of our special education programs, please feel free to reach out to us.
-Your child's campus compliance facilitator can answer many of your questions and you can also email Kim Davidson, Laura Batson or Laurie Rodriguez.
+Your child's campus compliance facilitator can answer many of your questions and you can also email Laura Batson or Laurie Rodriguez.
 We value your input and partnership as we work together to provide the best possible education for every student.

 What was our process?
 Research.
 Collaborate.
 Train.
 Communicate & Commit to Continuous Improvement.